jgehrcke/gipc/docs/index.rst

 .. _what:

-gipc (pronunciation “gipsy”) is a Python package tested on CPython 2.6 and 2.7 on Linux as well as on Windows.
+gipc provides convenient child process management in the context of `gevent <http://gevent.org>`_. gipc (pronunciation “gipsy”) is a Python package tested on CPython 2.6 and 2.7 on Linux as well as on Windows.

 What is gipc good for?
 ======================

-The usage of multiple processes in the context of `gevent <http://gevent.org>`_ in principal can be a decent solution whenever a generally I/O-limited Python application needs to distribute tasks among multiple CPUs in parallel.
+There is plenty of motivation for using multiple processes in event-driven architectures.
+The assumption behind gipc is that applying multiple processes that communicate among each other (whereas each process has its own event loop) can be a decent solution for many types of problems in such architectures.
+First of all, it helps decoupling system components by making each process responsible for one part of the architecture only.
+Furthermore, even a generally I/O-limited application might at some point -- if executed on one CPU core only -- become bound to the performance of this CPU core.
+In these cases, the distribution of tasks among multiple processes is an efficient way to make use of multi-core machines and easily increases the application's performance.

-However, naive usage of Python's multiprocessing package within a gevent-powered application may raise various problems and most likely breaks the application in many ways. gipc is developed with the motivation to solve these issues transparently and make using gevent in combination with multiprocessing-based child processes and inter-process communication (IPC) a no-brainer again:
+However, canonical usage of Python's multiprocessing module within a gevent-powered application may raise various problems and most likely breaks the application in many ways. gipc is developed with the motivation to solve these issues transparently and make using gevent in combination with multiprocessing-based child processes and inter-process communication (IPC) a no-brainer again:

 - **With gipc, multiprocessing.Process-based child
   processes can safely be created and monitored anywhere within your